urschrei/CityEngine-Twitter/README.md

 Following the conversion we determine whether the tweet falls within the boundary of a building on our basemap.
 This calculation is performed in two steps:

 1. We create a list of the coordinates of the centroid of each object (in this case, shape) on our map.
-We then calculate which shapes fall within a user-defined radius (in this case, 100 metres).
+We then calculate which shapes fall within a user-defined radius (in this case, 100 metres)
 2. For each shape obtained in step 1, we create a list of the `x` and `y` coordinates of its vertices, and apply the [even-odd](http://en.wikipedia.org/wiki/Even–odd_rule) rule to determine whether the point falls within the surface defined by the vertices.
 If it does, we extrude the shape by a given factor, set its colour, and define certain characteristics.
 In our case, we are mapping one particular attribute – location – to the shape in the form of height.
 However, any attribute of the tweet could be used to alter a shape's attributes.
-For instance, we could set the heights of the buildings to their true heights, but add a window to the buildings each time a tweet is received.
+For instance, we could set the heights of the buildings to their true heights, but add a window to the buildings each time a tweet is received

 Because we're mapping tweet frequency to building height, we have had to come up with a way of slowing the growth of building heights, in order to avoid growing locations which generate a lot of tweets (e.g. the British Museum) too tall:
 ![equation](http://latex.codecogs.com/png.latex?%5Cfn_phv%20h%20%3D%20h_%7Bprev%7D%20&plus;%20%5Cleft%20%28%5Cfrac%7Bh_%7Bmax%7D%20-%20h_%7Bprev%7D%7D%7Bh_%7Bmax%7D%7D%20%5Cright%29%20*%20100)